Want to know which Hyundai Kona years shine and which fall short?

 - Ratings from Edmunds, JD Power, Kelley Blue Book, VehicleHistory, and Cars.com

-We’ve crunched all these numbers to give you a clear picture.
-Check out this graph:
+We’ve examined all these figures to give you a transparent picture.
+Check out this thorough graph:

-Now, let’s break it down even further.
-Here’s a clear-cut guide to the Kona’s best and worst years:
+Now, let’s break it down even more.
+Here’s a straightforward guide to the Kona’s best and worst years:

 Generation | Best Years | Worst Years |